COR ZIM FOTO

 The Maya of Guatemala (2019) by Cory Zimmerman

-I'm drawn to these places where the world is still real, where I can feel the past and the connection between things and the course of events that led to this point, where I can look back and see the journey I've traveled, a path that can't be quickly paved with denial or disillusionment.
+I'm drawn to these places where the world is still real, where I can feel the past and the connection between things and the course of events that led to this point, where I can look back and see the journey I've traveled, a path that can't be quickly paved over with denial or disillusionment.

 CZ STUDIO SHOP